A green salad with chopped Gotu kola and freshly scraped coconut gives you one of the healthiest salads in Sri Lankan cuisine.

-Make sure to check the leaves, freshly picked and the leaves are clear of dark spots.
+Make sure to check the leaves, are freshly picked and the leaves are clear of dark spots.

 When buying prepacked Gotu kola.

-On rainy days, avoid buying any type of leafy vegetables that are grown close to water, for that matter avoid any type of green leaves that can be turned to raw salads if on such days.
+On rainy days, avoid buying any type of leafy vegetables that are grown close to water, for that matter avoid any type of green leaves that can be turned into raw salads on such days.